luxonis/depthai-docs-website/source/pages/tutorials/pretrained_openvino.rst

   All dependencies are installed and the repository is checked out to :code:`~/Desktop/depthai`.

-This tutorial has the same dependencies as the :ref:`Hello World Tutorial <hello_world_dependencies>` - that the DepthAI API has been installed and is accessible on the system.
-See :ref:`here <Python API>` if you have not yet installed the API.
+This tutorial has the same dependencies as the :ref:`Hello World Tutorial <Hello World>` - that the DepthAI API has been installed and is accessible on the system.
+See :ref:`Python API <Python API>` if you have not yet installed the API.

 Run DepthAI Default Model